pingidentity/scim2/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.unboundid.product.scim2/scim2-parent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.unboundid.product.scim2/scim2-parent)
 [![Javadocs](http://javadoc.io/badge/com.unboundid.product.scim2/scim2-parent.svg)](http://javadoc.io/doc/com.unboundid.product.scim2/scim2-parent)
 [![Build Status](https://travis-ci.org/pingidentity/scim2.svg?branch=master)](https://travis-ci.org/pingidentity/scim2)

-# SCIM 2 SDK
+# UnboundID SCIM 2 SDK for Java
 [SCIM](https://www.simplecloud.info), or _System for Cross-domain Identity Management_, is an IETF standard that defines an extensible schema mechanism and REST API for **managing users and other identity data**.
-SCIM is used by a variety of vendors — including Facebook, Salesforce, Microsoft, Cisco, Sailpoint, and Ping Identity — for a variety of purposes, including user provisioning, directory services, attribute exchange, and more.
+SCIM is used by a variety of vendors — including GitHub, Salesforce, Microsoft, Cisco, Sailpoint, and Ping Identity — for a variety of purposes, including user provisioning, directory services, attribute exchange, and more.

 The UnboundID SCIM 2 SDK for Java provides a powerful and flexible set of APIs for interacting with SCIM service providers and resources.
 Use it to build applications and servers that interoperate with SCIM servers such as the [PingDirectory Server](https://www.pingidentity.com/en/platform/capabilities/directory.html).